ProjectZeroDays/BeetleJuice-BeetleJuice-BeetleJuice/README.md

      )))
  ```

-#### Note：A hosted domain is required to pass fingerprint and is not given by default
 #### Usage: Display All Device Information Automatically By Default

     window.location.host;

+#### Note: A hosted domain is required to pass fingerprint and is not given by default